 1. Money Savvy

-2. Ability to be Picky
+2. Ability to Be Picky

 Along with the above, freelance writers must be picky.
 Do not accept every assignment.
 Do not accept grunt work.
 Do not take on work that will drain the life out of you and leave you with very few hours to market yourself, do your collections and look for better work.
 This just becomes a vicious cycle.
 If you find yourself jumping on every assignment, perhaps you've started freelancing at the wrong time in your life.
-Pouring hours into low level jobs WILL NOT advance your freelance writing career.
+Pouring hours into low-level jobs WILL NOT advance your freelance writing career.
 It will, instead, burn you out early, leaving you poor and back in the cubicle.

 What I mean by this is keeping a consistent schedule.
 I've seen too many freelancers who cycle depending on their financial needs.
 They'll work themselves into a sweat when there are bills to be paid, and then cycle down when the money is rolling in.
-This is just a vicious cycle.
+This is another vicious cycle.
 In addition, professional businesses have set hours in which their clients can contact them.
 You are a professional business, aren't you?

 4. A Professional Image